The profit value of UX in 2026

 5. Case study - from chaos to system

-Saving: 8 minutes per order.
+Savings: 8 minutes per order.

-At 100 orders a day: 800 minutes (over 13 hours of work time).
+At 100 orders per day: 800 minutes (over 13 hours of work time).

 6. The future: AI and personalization in 2026

-How to start measuring?
+How do you start measuring?